 PLEASE NOTE: this is a PHONE-FREE show.
-No photos, video or audio recording devices allowed.
+No photos, videos or recording devices allowed.
 We think you’ll enjoy looking up from your gadgets for a little while and experience music and our shared love of it IN PERSON.
 Upon arrival at the venue, all phones and other photo or video-capturing gizmos will be secured in a Yondr pouch that will be unlocked at the end of the show.
-You keep your pouch-secured phone on you during the show and, if needed, can unlock your phone at any time in a designated Yondr Phone Zone located in the lobby or concourse.
-Enjoy a phone-free, 100% human experience.
+You keep your pouch-secured phone on you during the show and, if needed, can unlock your phone at any time in a designated Phone Use Area located in the lobby or concourse.
+For those looking to do some social media postings, let us help you with that.
+Our official tour photographer will be posting photos and videos after the show on IG @theraconteurs.
+Repost our photos & videos as much as you want and enjoy a phone-free, 100% human experience.

 About The Raconteurs: